M45-Science/ChatWire/README.md

 These are the same checks executed by the CI pipeline.
 Some integration tests connect to Discord.
 Set CW_TEST_TOKEN, CW_TEST_GUILD and CW_TEST_APP to enable them.

+### RecentChanges

+- Factorio lifecycle handling was refactored behind a single controller that owns start, stop, restart, map change, map reset, update, and ChatWire reboot transitions.
+- Startup and shutdown now use progress-aware time limits.
+Long mod loads, map loads, save operations, and sync-mod activity extend timeouts only when logs show real progress.
+- Process health detection was tightened.
+Broken stdin pipes, closed stdout, and missing child-process state now feed lifecycle health events and can trigger a controlled restart or immediate transition to `stopped`.
+- Long-running operations now use a single delayed status message in Discord.
+If an operation finishes quickly, nothing is posted.
+If it runs longer than a few seconds, one message is shown and edited in place for progress, completion, or failure.
+- Added runtime self-test flags:
+  - `-runtimeSelfTest`
+  - `-runtimeSelfTestTimeout`
+  These can exercise lifecycle actions such as start, stop, restart, change-map, map-reset, update-check, update-install, mod-update-check, sync-mods, and chatwire-reboot.
+- Test coverage was expanded across lifecycle sequencing, timeout behavior, health-event handling, parser behavior, command busy handling, and watcher stability.

 ### Regenerating configuration

 If you need to reset the configuration files, delete `cw-local-config.json` and `../cw-global-config.json` and start ChatWire again.
 Fresh copies will be generated automatically.
 You can also reload the configs at runtime using the `ReloadConfig` moderator command.